 I am a writer and ecocritical cultural studies scholar who works on literature, film, and digital media.
 My scholarly research explores contemporary environmental culture from a cognitive perspective with a particular focus on affect and emotion.
 I have also written film and television scripts, and I recently completed my first novel.
 What I love about my work is that it is both creative and critical, regardless of whether I teach classes, write articles, or craft fiction.

 After working for several years in the German film and television industry, I earned my PhD in Literature at the University of California, San Diego in 2008.
 Four years as postdoctoral researcher at the University of Fribourg in Switzerland prepared me for my move to Austria where I am currently appointed as Associate Professor of American Studies at the University of Klagenfurt.
 I was a Visiting Researcher at the University of California, Los Angeles in 2014-2015 with support from the Swiss National Science Foundation and a Carson Fellow at the Rachel Carson Center for Environment and Society at the University of Munich from 2010-2011.
 I established and curated the Green Visions Documentary Film Series at the RCC from 2011-2014.

-Currently, I am a member of the Executive Board of the European Association for the Study of Literature, Culture, and the Environment (EASLCE) and an international member of the Scientific Advisory Board for the special exhibition “Kosmos Kaffee” (Cosmos Coffee) at the Deutsche Museum in Munich.
+Currently, I am a member of the Executive Board of the European Association for the Study of Literature, Culture, and the Environment (EASLCE) and a member of the Scientific Advisory Board for the special exhibition “Kosmos Kaffee” (Cosmos Coffee) at the Deutsche Museum in Munich.